Should Married Men Go Home?: Plot

-Ollie and his wife are enjoying a quiet Sunday at home until Stan shows up, eager to play some golf.
-After Stan breaks the chair, the blind, and nearly sets fire to their house, and Oliver breaks the Hardys' Victrola, Mrs. Hardy chases the boys out.
+Ollie and his wife are enjoying a quiet Sunday at home until Stan shows up, eager to play golf.
+After Stan breaks the chair, the blind, and almost sets fire to their house, and Oliver breaks the Hardys' Victrola, Mrs. Hardy chases the boys out.
 At the golf course, they are partnered with a pair of young women to complete a foursome.
 The girls want to be treated to sodas, but the boys are short of money.
 Stan leaves his watch to settle the thirty-cent bill.
-On the course, they tangle with rude golfer Edgar Kennedy, and wind up in a mud-throwing battle with several other linksters.
+On the course, they tangle with rude golfer Edgar Kennedy, and end up in a mud-throwing battle with several other linksters.

 Production notes

 1928 Lobby card highlighting the presence of 8-foot-9 actor John Aasen.

 Should Married Men Go Home? was filmed in March and May 1928.
 On-location footage has recently surfaced on YouTube.
 The film's working title was Follow Through.

-7-foot-1 actor John Aasen appears as "Very Tall Golfer."
+7-foot-1 actor John Aasen appears as "Very Tall Golfer".

-The soda fountain routine was reworked during the sound era in the film Men O' War, with Jimmy Finlayson assumed the role inhabited by Charlie Hall.
+The soda fountain routine was reworked during the sound era in the film Men O' War, with Jimmy Finlayson assuming the role inhabited by Charlie Hall.

-The gag of Stan slipping a note under the door, only to see it get pulled further in from the inside where the Hardys are hiding from him, was reused during the sound era in Come Clean (1931) when the Hardys again pretend not to be home when the Laurels come calling.
+The gag of Stan slipping a note under the door, only to see it get pulled further in from the inside where the Hardys are hiding from him, was reused during the sound era in Come Clean (1931) when the Hardys again pretend not to be home when the Laurels are calling.

 Several oil derricks from the Los Angeles City Oil Field are visible during golf course scenes.

 The lag time between the primary filming in March and the September release of Should Married Men Go Home? was unusually long.
 When the company reconvened in Los Angeles in Autumn 1928, the fame and popularity of the Laurel and Hardy team had grown.

 Reception

-British film critic Leslie Halliwell gave the film a lukewarm reception, commenting that the "preliminary domestic scene is the funniest." while The Films of Laurel and Hardy author William K. Everson wrote in 1967 that the film was "one of the best of the ‘forgotten’ Laurel and Hardy films, Should Married Men Go Home? admittedly overlaps with several other of their films but is no less funny because of it."
+British film critic Leslie Halliwell gave the film a mediocre reception, saying the "preliminary domestic scene is the funniest."
+The Films of Laurel and Hardy author William K. Everson wrote in 1967 that the film was "one of the best of the ‘forgotten’ Laurel and Hardy films, Should Married Men Go Home? admittedly overlaps with several other of their films but is no less funny because of it."
 He cites Ollie's collapsing of the front fence, the soda fountain routine and Edgar Kennedy's toupee woes as high spots.